 Altitude: 3,960 m – 4,640 m

 Hiking distance: 11 km

 Totally exposed to the ever-present gales the tents are pitched on a narrow, stony, and dangerous ridge.
 Make sure that you familiarise yourself with the terrain before dark to avoid any accidents.
 The summit is now a further 1345m up and you will make the final ascent the same night.
-Prepare your equipment, ski stick and thermal clothing for your summit attempt.
+Prepare your equipment, ski stick, and thermal clothing for your summit attempt.
 This should include the replacement of your headlamp and camera batteries and make sure you have a spare set available as well.
 To prevent freezing it will be wise to carry your water in a thermal flask.
-Go to bed at round about 19h00 and try to get some precious rest and sleep for not more than 5-hours.
+Go to bed at around about 19h00 and try to get some precious rest and sleep for not more than 5-hours.

 |Day 6||BARAFU CAMP | SUMMIT | MWEKA CAMP|

 Altitude: 4,640 m – 5, 895 m – 3,090 m